sherlyhu00/zhuowenzheng.github.io/index.md

 Data Mining

 # News
-[Nov 2021] Joining group of Professor Chaowei Xiao from Arizona State University as research assistant(intern) to conduct research in improving the robustness of machine learning systems.
+[Dec 2021] Joining group of Professor Chaowei Xiao from Arizona State University as research assistant(intern) to conduct research in improving the robustness of machine learning systems.

 [Aug 2021] Completed Data 8 course on remote summer session at UC Berkeley and obtained Grade A in the class, where I finished an 8-week course and two data analysis project regarding genetic science and semantic natural language processing respectively.